+Diagnosis

-Diagnosis: Again, to determine how much operational risk is involved in a given initiative, one has to start with a diagnosis that looks closely at the actions one is imagining that real people and real organizations in the current environment could plausibly undertake.
-If one occupies a position of authority in an existing organization, and is planning on using the capacities of an existing organization alone to accomplish the goals, then the important question is whether one can turn that existing organization to the purposes one has in mind.
+To determine how much operational risk is involved in a given initiative, one has to start with a diagnosis that looks closely at the actions one is imagining that real people and real organizations in the current environment could plausibly undertake.
+If one occupies a position of authority in an existing organization, and is planning on using the capacities of an existing organization alone to accomplish the goals, then the important question is: Can one turn an existing organization to accomplish the purposes one has in mind?
 That, in turn, focuses one’s imagination on how the tools of organizational leadership, influence, and control can be deployed to build the required operational capacity.
 Often this requires innovations in both the operational and administrative systems of an organization.
 One has to figure out how to re-focus the attention of a child protection agency on preventive efforts rather than reactive efforts to protect children from abuse and neglect.
-Chapter 6 of Creating Public Value offers some guidelines about how to size up operational risks when the operational capacity one needs lie within a single organization.
+Chapter 6 of Creating Public Value offers some guidelines about how to size up operational risks when the necessary operational capacity lies within a single organization.

 In contrast, if one occupies an important institutional position at the head of an organization, but recognizes that the operational capacity one needs to achieve the desired results is distributed across many different organizations, and perhaps even across many different sectors, then one has to figure out how to build and govern a network of organizations whose combined efforts can be focused on a task.
 That effort has more inherent risk than trying to use one’s authority to change an organization.
 One has to find ways to use the urgency of the problem to be solved, the capacity for persuasion and negotiation to develop more or less explicit agreements among the contributing organizations, and measurements of performance to create the functional equivalent of direct authority over the effort.

 Finally, if one is not in charge of an existing organization, one has to look around in the immediate context to find existing capacities that can be turned to one’s purpose, or to try to create them from scratch.
 One possibility is that one would find an existing organization already doing what one had in mind to do!
 In this case, the social entrepreneur or social change maker faces an interesting choice: they can decide that their effort is not worth pursuing independently since someone else is already doing the job; they could try to join the other organization; they could stay with their own venture and hope to collaborate with the existing one; or they could decide to compete with the existing organization.
 In the private sector, the choice is usually made for competition.
 In the public sector, however, where resources for accomplishing important social goals are always very scarce, and where there may be significant economies of scale, there may be greater virtues in joining or collaborating rather than competing.
-But that is only true is the social entrepreneur or change maker believes that the potential for social value creation in a particular context is being fully developed by the existing operation.
+But that is only true if the social entrepreneur or change maker believes that the potential for social value creation in a particular context is being fully developed by the existing operation.